retakashi/ft_irc_group/README.md

 - Sets or changes the client's nickname.
 The nickname is the user's identifier in IRC.

 ### USER
-`USER <username> <hostname> <servername> <realname>`
+`USER <username> <mode> <unused> <realname>`
 - Sets the client's user information.
 Usually sent with the `NICK` command when connecting to a server.

 ### JOIN
 `JOIN <channel> [<key>]`
 - Joins the specified channel.
 Use the channel name in the format `#channel`.
+- You can set a key when joining the channel.

 ### PRIVMSG
 `PRIVMSG <recipient> <message>`
 - Sends a message to the specified user or channel.
+To specify multiple recipients, separate them with a period ('.').
 ### TOPIC
 `TOPIC <channel> [<topic>]`
 - Displays or sets the topic of the channel.
 To set the topic, specify `<topic>`.
-You must be a channel administrator to change the topic.

 ### INVITE
 `INVITE <nickname> <channel>`